Count Oliver of Wurmbrand-Stuppach

 Count Oliver of Wurmbrand-Stuppach worked for several years in Germany, Italy and the Dominican Republic.
 He now lives in the Principality of Liechtenstein.
 He studied marketing in Munich (Germany) and gained experience in the field of work for international organizations, as well as being a governmental advisor.

-Count Oliver of Wurmbrand-Stuppach is in his second marriage and is married to Dorothea Wurmbrand-Stuppach.
+Count Oliver of Wurmbrand-Stuppach is married to Dorothea Wurmbrand-Stuppach.
 The family of Wurmbrand-Stuppach has a long history of more than 800 years; the Counts were highly decorated diplomats and advisors to the Habsburg Emperors.
 The county of Wurmbrand-Stuppach was temporarily raised to a Principality in 1607, and was made an Imperial County in 1701.
 It was mediatized to Austria in 1806.

 In his spare time, Count Oliver of Wurmbrand-Stuppach is a passionate conservationist.
 He also enjoys cycling and hiking with his dogs.
 He is interested in history and archeology, as well as classic music and contemporary culture.